Comfy-Org/ComfyUI-Librarian/README.md

 ComfyUI loads them.

-Use this if you have your model library on a big slow drive but have a smaller faster drive available to temporarily keep models.
+Use this if you have your model library on a big slow drive but have a smaller faster drive available to keep recently used models.

 Use for spinning HDD, external drive and network storage.